replicatedhq/help-center/content/api/ship-assets/web.md

 ## web

-A `web` asset pulls any web content from a private or public URL
+Web asset types pull any web content from a private or public URL

 ```yaml
 assets: